vEnhance/web.evanchen.cc/input/filesys.md

 their own encoding system, rather than standard A=97, B=98, ...

-- Microsoft Word is one example, those documents use their own encoding that doesn't make sense to the uninformed, so only Word-like can really edit it.
+- Microsoft Word is one example, those documents use their own encoding that doesn't make sense to the uninformed, so only Word can really edit it.
   (It's sort of like, you live in an English-speaking country, but Microsoft Word will only read/write documents in Ishkashimi language, thus forcing you to keep using Microsoft Word.)